sjml/dungen/README.md

 Whatever latest version I've tagged is viewable in the [releases tab](https://github.com/sjml/dungen2/releases).
 Downloadable versions for Mac and Windows, along with source.

 ## Building
 I mostly develop on a Mac, but spend a non-trivial amount of time in Windows, too, so it gets checked there.
-There's an Xcode and Visual Studio project, and I try to keep them in sync.
+There's an Xcode project and a Visual Studio solution, and I try to keep them in sync.

 There's also a CMake configuration that I really only use to build it on Linux on those occasions when I do so.
 It might be out of sync with the other build systems.
 (Yes, I could just use CMake for everything but it makes some UGLY projects, so I kind of treat it as just a more readable [to me] Makefile.)